-Sift together dry ingredients.
-Add to creamed mixture alternately with egg nog.
+Add the dry ingredients to the creamed mixture alternately with egg nog.

-Combine sugar, butter, water and nutmeg in a small saucepan.
-Bring to a boil and boil 5 minutes, stirring constantly.
+Combine the sugar, butter, water, and nutmeg in a small saucepan.
+Bring to a boil over MEDIUM heat.
+Reduce to MEDIUM-LOW and simmer 5 minutes, stirring constantly.

 To glaze, start with very warm glaze and a very warm cake.
 The glaze will be very thin when you start, but will thicken slightly as you go.
 Use a pastry brush and take your time, or all the glaze will run off.
-I usually glaze a layer and then wait a minute and glaze again, repeating until all the glaze is gone.
+Glaze the cake in layers, stopping for a minute between each layer, until the glaze is all on the cake.

-Let cake sit at room temperature for 2-4 hours before serving.
+Let cake cool at room temperature for 2-3 hours before serving.